werainkhatri/FloodRelief/README.md

 ### More
 1. Introduction of the Android/IOS Version
 2. Engaging audience.
-3. Aid to humanitarian organiasations.
+3. Aid to humanitarian organisations.

 ### Team